-The Act mandates that the ACTT recognises programmes and awards of foreign institutions operating in Trinidad and Tobago.
-The aim of recognition is to verify that requirements are met for the delivery of foreign post secondary and tertiary education and training programmes through partnership arrangements with institutions registered by the ACTT.
-While local institutions may apply for recognition of individual transnational programmes, a foreign awarding body/institution may alternatively seek recognition by the ACTT.
+Foreign universities and awarding bodies are accredited or quality assured in their country of origin and, as such, are only recognised by the ACTT.
+The aim of recognition is to verify that requirements are met for the delivery of foreign post secondary and tertiary education and training programmes through partnership arrangements with institutions registered or accredited by the ACTT.
+While local institutions may apply for recognition of individual transnational programmes, a foreign awarding body/institution may, alternatively, seek recognition by the ACTT.
 A transnational institution is one that has its origin and main establishment in a foreign territory and is offering programmes in collaboration with a registered or accredited institution in Trinidad and Tobago.

-Through this process, foreign awarding bodies and institutions must provide evidence that the transnational qualifications offered locally are equivalent and comparable to qualifications that carry the same or similar titles in the country of the awarding institutions.
+Through this process, foreign awarding bodies and institutions must meet the ACTT's published criteria and standards.
+The requirements include ensuring that the transnational qualifications offered locally are equivalent and comparable to qualifications that carry the same or similar titles in the country of the awarding institutions.
 The foreign awarding bodies/institutions must also ensure that the local context is considered in the design and/or delivery of the programmes.